It’s all too common to complain about how little time we have to get something done or how we’re not the best at time

 Get your time back and track your progress

-After finding the main causes of your wasted time, it’s time to reallocate it.
+After finding the leading causes of your wasted time, it’s time to reallocate it.
 Think flights are boring?
 Use that time to put in some work.
 Stuck waiting in line at the supermarket?
 Read an interesting article or listen to a podcast on your phone.
-You can even use the time you’re waiting for the bus to plan out your day’s schedule.
+You can even use the time you’re waiting for the bus to plan your day’s schedule.

 So many people feel guilty when they don’t do anything that will help them reach their goals.
 But you need to stop being unproductive and redirect your attention and efforts.

 Because spending countless hours worrying about how you’ve done nothing for the day is only stealing more of your time.
-Forgiving yourself for having procrastinated in the past is also proven to keep you from wasting time in the future.
+Forgiving yourself for having procrastinated in the past is proven to keep you from wasting time in the future.

 Let’s see the first steps you need to improve your time management skills.

-To improve the way in which you distribute your time, analyze the activities that stole you a lot of hours each week and redirect them towards your main goals.
+To improve how you distribute your time, analyze the activities that stole you a lot of hours each week and redirect them towards your main goals.
 Your meta goals.
-Use your newly gained time to put more quality in your work.
-After all, extra effort and quality is more valuable than just delivering lots of results in a short time span.
+Use your newly gained time to put more quality into your work.
+After all, extra effort and quality are more valuable than just delivering lots of results in a short time.

 Of course, you can stick to your spreadsheet for your time tracking:

 But time tracking in a spreadsheet is done entirely manually as you have to write all time entries by hand, a process prone to serious errors.

 As a better solution, any project or work management software with a time tracker used during the audit stage will work.

-Hold a weekly review session of up to 10 minutes to have a look at your new time reports and see if your new hour distribution aligns with your goals.
+Hold a weekly review session of up to 10 minutes to review your new time reports and see if your new hour distribution aligns with your goals.

 Are you getting closer to reaching your targets?